 By comparison, here is a sample of some of their rates for Premier subscribers: Canada-$0.014/min; China-$0.025/min; Mexico-$0.07/min; UK-$0.03/min.
 Ooma offers a separate international plan that includes calls to 61 countries, either one thousand minutes for $9.99/mo or unlimited minutes for $17.99/mo.
 Certain international mobile phone providers are included in the Ooma World plan, but some are not and are billed per minute.

-Vonage offers a number of do-it-yourself tools to troubleshoot the most common problems.
+Vonage offers several do-it-yourself tools to troubleshoot the most common problems.
 They have chat support from 9:00 am to 10:30 pm Eastern Time seven days a week and 24/7 phone support.’

 Ooma chat support 24/7 and phone support from 9 am to 9 pm Eastern M-F and 12 Noon to 9 pm on weekends.